-Table 4 presents estimates of equation (1) where the outcomes are expenditures (Panel A), instructional expenditures (Panel B) and revenues (Panel C) per student.
-Given the enrollment declines shown in Table 2, there can be a mechanical positive effect on per-student expenditures if expenditures react slowly to enrollment changes or if expenditures are nonlinear in enrollment.
-However, we view it as unlikely that all of the resource changes we document are due to enrollment effects.
+Table 8.4 presents estimates of equation (1) where the outcomes are expenditures (panel A), instructional expenditures (panel B), and revenues (panel C) per student.
+Given the enrollment declines shown in table 8.2, there can be a mechanical positive effect on per-student expenditures if expenditures react slowly to enrollment changes or if expenditures are nonlinear with enrollment.
+However, we view it as unlikely that all the resource changes we document are due to enrollment effects.

-As in Table 2, we show results for all non-selective schools as well as separately for public and private institutions and for 2-year and four-year institutions.
+As in table 8.2, we show results for all nonselective schools as well as separately for public and private institutions and for two-year and four-year institutions.
 Because there is a lot of variation in expenditures, these estimates are necessarily noisier than those discussed above.
-But, we find evidence that expenditures per student increase more after 2006 in more concentrated markets.
-The impacts are largest for instructional expenditures - a 1 standard deviation increase in market share leads to an increase in instructional expenditures per student of about 1.8 percent.
-As shown in Table 1, there is significant variance associated with these outcomes, so we favor the log model; we focus on these although we present both for interested readers.
+But we find evidence that expenditures per student increased more after 2006 in more-concentrated markets.
+The impacts are largest for instructional expenditures-a onestandard-deviation increase in market share leads to an increase in instructional expenditures per student of about 1.8 percent.
+As shown in table 8.1,